Tahil40/Computer-Science-cs-Imformative-Practices-IP-/README.md

 # Computer-Science-cs-Imformative-Practices-IP-
-In This repository will contains all important the important concepts and module both for (IP) and (CS) Student
+This repository will contains all the important concepts and module both for (IP) and (CS) Student